 If you are new to the stock market, Markets.com is a great share broker to start with.
 This broker has won several customer service awards and has a well-stocked education library.
 You may find their pampering helpful as you learn to buy and sell shares and follow their technical analysis lessons to apply over 100 technical analysis tools available. markets.com is a division of Playtech, a gambling software company listed on the London Stock Exchange.
 Markets.com, itself, is licensed in Europe by CySEC, and in Africa and Australia.

 The trading platform of the official online broker of the Arsenal Football Club is outfitted for the all-round retail trader.
 The broker offers CFDs on a good range of securities and forex pairs.
 No fees or commissions are charged and spreads, around 2 pips, are competitive.
-Signing up for a Markets.com trading account is easy on the markets.com mobile app.
-The trading interface is no frills.
+Signing up for a Markets.com trading account is easy and their trading interface is no frills.